 We all know that sports play a significant role in our well-being.
 There are different kinds of physical games that you can play, and they also have different effects on our body and health.
 Did you know that tennis can also have a health benefit for you?
-If you want to know more about tennis, you can check out the MTSUSidelines blog.
+Furthermore, if you want to know more about tennis, brings people together, you can check out the MTSUSidelines blog.
 Below is a list of the health benefits tennis has for you.

 Playing tennis can help you burn a lot of calories while enjoying what you are doing.
 Hitting the gym can help you too, but it’s not as fun as playing tennis.
 According to a Harvard study, the average man burns between 288 and 500 calories per hour of tennis, depending on whether it’s singles or doubles game.
 The amount increases dramatically in competitive singles matches, where a game can last between 2.5 and 4 hours, which means that more than 800 calories are burned per match.